 Acoustic Foam Panels

-- Description: Lightweight panels designed to absorb sound waves and reduce echo.
+Description: Lightweight panels designed to absorb sound waves, reducing echo and reverberation within a room.

 Soundproof Curtains

-- Description: Heavy, layered curtains that block noise and light.
+Description: Heavy, multi-layered curtains designed to block both sound and light.

 Double-Glazed Windows

-- Description: Windows with two layers of glass and an insulating gap between them.
+Description: Windows with two panes of glass separated by an air or gas-filled space.

 Steps to Reduce Traffic Noise